 For me what is interesting is seeing the ETF space grow in India.
 ETFs typically have a lower cost (known as expense ratio in the biz) and can be traded via your local stockbroker.
 When people ask for investing advice, I give them my 3 stage process:

-2. Intermediate – broadly invest in ETFs or mutual funds (for example: Reliance Growth Fund or MOSt Shares M50)
+2. Intermediate – broadly invest in active ETFs or mutual funds (for example: Reliance Growth Fund or MOSt Shares M50)

 3. Expert or gambler – invest directly into the stock market by picking the stocks yourself